Father Stu: Production

 The film was shot in Los Angeles, California, in just 30 days in May 2021.
 In late September 2021, some scenes were shot in Montana, in and around Helena, Anaconda, Butte and Phillipsburg.
 Wahlberg intentionally gained 30 lb in six weeks to portray Long, consuming up to 7,000 calories a day.

 The film contains unusually strong language for a faith-based film, and Wahlberg said he was initially prevented from shooting a scene in a church because it contained vulgar language.
-However, Wahlberg defended the use of language as a way of emphasizing the contrast between Long's pre- and post-conversion lifestyles, and the film was commended by many Catholic leaders, including Bishop George Leo Thomas, who ordained Father Stu, Bishop Austin Vetter, the contemporary bishop of Helena, and Bishop Robert Barron.
+Wahlberg defended the use of language as a way of contrasting Long's pre- and post-conversion lifestyles, and the film was commended by many Catholic leaders, including Bishop George Leo Thomas, who ordained Father Stu, Bishop Austin Vetter, the contemporary bishop of Helena, and Bishop Robert Barron.

 Release

 Wahlberg attended an advance screening of the film at Carroll College in Helena, from which Father Stu graduated and where he later served as a campus minister.
 The film had its world premiere at the Cinemark Theaters in Helena, Montana, on April 5, 2022.

 The film was released in theaters on Wednesday, April 13, 2022, the week before Easter Sunday.
 It was originally set to be released on Friday, April 15, 2022.

 The film was added to Netflix in the United States on September 16, 2022, as part of Sony's Pay-1 window exclusivity deal.

 A PG-13 version of the film titled Father Stu: Reborn was released to theaters on December 9, 2022.